Loading...

 It's not the best wording to use.

-Secondly, I allow you to imagine your job is supplying South African farmers with seeds and other farming supplies.
+Secondly, I'd like you to imagine your job is supplying South African farmers with seeds and other farming supplies.

 I'd like you to give a customer three reasons why they should buy Bt maize seeds.